 This means you have to be honest about what's done and what isn't.
 Good gardeners signal this somehow, either by a status tag or a confidence rating.
 The point is transparency: don't pretend your shower thoughts are peer-reviewed research.

 There's a freedom to it that I like.
 You're not stuck writing essays.
-Notes, code snippets, book highlights, questions without answers— it all goes in the garden.
+Incoherent brain dumps, code snippets, questions without answers— it all goes in the garden.
 And because you own the space, you can make it weird.
-Write a manifesto about your personal beliefs.
-Add a page visualizing your entire life.
-Let contradictions exist next to each other.
-Social media squashes you into a bio and a profile picture.
-A garden lets you be messier than that.
+Write a manifesto about your personal beliefs, literally create a timeline of your entire life, or just write about what you’re currently into.
+So many online spaces squash you into a 200 character bio and profile picture, a garden lets you be messier than that.

 One more thing: you should own your garden.
 Don't build it on Notion or Medium or whatever platform is popular this year.
 If you're going to tend something for years, make sure it can't disappear when some startup runs out of funding.